drmmarsunited/rackspacecloud_powershell/README.md

 * This script is not yet signed.
 In order for this module to be properly imported, please run "Set-ExecutionPolicy Unrestricted" as a local/domain admin on your server. <b> Please note, if you have UAC enabled, you must run Powershell "as an administrator" to be able to manipulate execution policy.</b>

-<h2>How to Install</h2>
+<h2>How does PowerClient get installed?</h2>

-The way this script is built as a Powershell module.
+The way this script is built is as a Powershell module.
 Start by downloading as a ZIP file [HERE] (https://github.com/drmmarsunited/rackspacecloud_powershell/archive/master.zip).
 By default, PowerShell looks in the paths specified in the $env:PSModulePath environment variable when searching for available modules on a system.
 This contains two paths out of the box

 1.    <b>System Location</b>